jimmoffitt/rules-migrator/Article.md

 To help with this effort, [this tool](https://github.com/jimmoffitt/rules-migrator) is available to help.

-Once you have finished the migration to version 2.0, we work with you to turn off the version 1.0 products.
+Once you have finished the migration to version 2.0, we'll work with you to turn off the version 1.0 products.